KwikFlixTV/schedts/README.md

 * "month" : [months] - the list of months when to play files, you can use key work "every" to play every month
 * "year" : year - the year when to play fils, if the parameter is not defines, the scheduler play files every year

+### Reread configuration:

+You need to send SIGHUP signal to force the shedts to reread the json configuration.
+You may do from command-line: kill -1 pid
+You can get a process pid with: ps -e | grep schedts

 ### Example of json
 <pre>
 {